cxbp/SPARK-PUBG-Match-and-Deaths-Analytics/README.md

 #### What did you find and learn?

 #### How did you validate your results?
+We used 5-fold-CV on our dataset.
 Split the training set into 80% training and 20% testing, and validate our prediction results on the 20% testing data.
 #### Challenges you've had (technical& non-technical) and how you overcame them:
 Challenges:\
 1.We first mix all the party_size together and get unreasonable results.
 Our average rank is larger than 25, this is impossible for party size 4.\